 The mansion was inhabited by twenty-three Governors-General and later, Viceroys.
-The Raj Bhawan is built on a total area of 27 acres of land, between vast tracts of greens rather formal gardens.
+The Raj Bhavan is built on a total area of 27 acres of land, between vast tracts of greens rather formal gardens.
 This became the symbol of power of the British Imperialism, meant to instill fear in the common men.
-Lord Wellesly was very eager to move in to this domain of power so much that he could even wait for the last of the artisans to leave the mansion.
+Lord Wellesly was very eager to move in to this domain of power so that he could even wait for the last of the artisans to leave the mansion.
 The décor of the Bhawan makes it look stunningly majestic; the architecture and design also portray the excellence of ideas behind this exquisite monument.

 The structure of the Raj Bhavan is palatial with very tall intricately patterned wrought iron gates topped with massive lions conveying the air of majesty and royal heritage.
 There is a gun mounted on a dragon towards the north gate.
 The Raj Bhavan drew its inspiration from Kedleston Hall in Derbyshire, which is the ancestral house of Marquess Curzon, the Viceroy of India from 1899 to 1904, who lived in the Mansion after Wellesly.
-The total floor area of the bhavan is 84,000sq.ft.
-In the four corners of the second floor are contained the residential suites.
-On the first floor, in the north west side is situated the main floor known as the The Prince of Wales suite which is resided by the President, Vice-President and the Prime Minister when they are on a visit to West Bengal.
+The total floor area of the Bhavan is 84,000sq.ft.
+The residential suites are on the second floor.
+On the first floor, in the north west side there is situated the Prince of Wales suite which is resided by the President, Vice-President and the Prime Minister when they are on a visit to West Bengal.
 The central area in the first floor consists of the Throne Room, Banquet Hall and the Blue Drawing and Brown Dining Rooms.

-The Raj Bhawan has the first ever elevator of Kolkata and the throne of Tipu Sultan was also exhibited here.
-The Bhawan` compound is restricted from visitors.
-Very recently the Bhawan has been beautified by the inclusion of an innovative an attractive herbal garden abounding in twelve very rare varieties of herbal as well as wooded plants.
+The Raj Bhavan has the first ever elevator of Kolkata; the throne of Tipu Sultan is also exhibited here.
+The Bhawan's compound is restricted for visitors.
+Very recently the Bhavan has been beautified by the inclusion of an innovative and attractive herbal garden abounding in 12 very rare varieties of herbal as well as wooded plants.